Holomorphic Path Integrals in Tangent Space for Flat Manifolds: Quantization of the phase space

 \subsection{The Hilbert space}

 The cotangent bundle $P$ with the metric $G$ is a complete Riemannian manifold.
-Then, by the theorem of Hopf-Rinow, it is geodesically complete, that is, for all $m\in P$ there exists a well defined exponential map on the entire tangent space $T_mP.$
+Then, by the theorem of Hopf-Rinow, it is geodesically complete, that is, for all $m\in P$ there exists a well def\/ined exponential map on the entire tangent space $T_mP.$

 Here, the tangent vectors are represented by its complex coordinates (\ref{coordenadascomplejas}) using the projection $\Pi^+$.
 The square modulus $|z|^2$ is given by

 where $\sigma_{ij}$ are the components of the matrix corresponding to the metric in the base manifold $Q$.